GitHub Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

 spec:

-jwt_algorithm: HS256 # Explicit HS256 (not relying on global default)
+jwt_algorithm: HS256 # Explicit HS256 (clearer than relying on default)

 hosts: